Swami Ramanand Teerth Rural Medical College: Infrastructure

 A large silver jubilee celebration was held in 2000.
 A new college building was completed in 2008, and the dean's office, pre- and para-clinical departments have been shifted in the new building.
 A new residents Hostel of 124 rooms was completed in 2009 and provides accommodation to the resident doctors since January 2010.
-A new hospital building (medical unit) was completed in 2007, and Paediatrics, the Intensive Care Unit, and Medicine have been shifted there.
-Construction for a 230-bed surgical unit) is completed.
+A new hospital building (medical unit) was completed in 2007.
+Pediatrics, Intensive Care Unit, and Medicine have been shifted there.
+Construction for a 230-bed surgical unit is completed.